francisrstokes/Learn-1000/README.md

-# Learn the most common 1000 word in Dutch!
+# Learn the most common 1000 words in Dutch!

 According to fluentu.com, you can be conversationally proficient in a language when you know between 1000 and 3000 words.
 The aim of this application is to make it easier to learn those most common 1000 words in Dutch.